 Swami Sivananda’s life was a radiant example of service to humanity, both during his years as a doctor and later as a world-renowned sage and jivanmukta.
 To serve all, to love all, to mix with all and to see God in all beings were the ideals he taught and lived by.
-Born on September 8, 1887, to an illustrious family in Tamil Nadu, South India, he displayed spiritual tendencies even as a young boy.
-He had a natural flair for a life devoted to the study and practice of Vedanta, along with an inborn eagerness to serve, and an innate feeling of unity with all.
+Born on September 8, 1887, to an illustrious family in Tamil Nadu, south India, he displayed spiritual tendencies even as a young boy.

-Swami Sivananda’s teachings crystallised the basic tenets of all religions, combining all yoga paths into one – the Yoga of Synthesis which he summed up with, ‘Serve, Love, Give, Purify, Meditate, Realise’.
+Swami Sivananda’s teachings combined all yoga paths into one – the Yoga of Synthesis – which he summed up with, ‘Serve, Love, Give, Purify, Meditate, Realise’.
 His own life was a shining example of the ideal wish to spread his message of love and service.
 He had disciples around the world, of all nationalities, religions and creeds.
 Swami Sivananda entered mahasamadhi (left his physical body) on July 14, 1963.

 A disciple of Swami Sivananda, Swami Vishnudevananda was born in Kerala, south India on December 31, 1927.
 During his career in the army, he discovered Swami Sivananda’s teachings from a leaflet entitled Sadhana Tattwa (Spiritual Instructions) which began ‘An ounce of practice is worth tons of theory.’
 Impressed by the immediacy of the teachings he took some leave and journeyed to Rishikesh, a holy town at the foot of the Himalayas to meet the Master at his Ashram.

-Swami Vishnudevananda, after some consideration, decided to forsake his worldly life and entered the Sivananda Ashram in Rishikesh in 1947 at the age of twenty, took sannyas (holy orders) and was appointed the first professor of hatha yoga at the Sivananda Yoga Vedanta Forest Academy.
+Swami Vishnudevananda decided to forsake his worldly life and entered the Sivananda Ashram in Rishikesh in 1947 at the age of twenty, took sannyas and was appointed the first professor of hatha yoga at the Sivananda Yoga Vedanta Forest Academy.
 There he trained thousands of students, both Indian and western.
-At the same time he continued his own practice, mastering difficult, advanced hatha yoga techniques.
-For ten years, he lived and worked under the direct guidance of his Master.
+For ten years, he lived and worked under the direct guidance of his master.